If you can describe it, they can see it: Cross-Modal Learning of Visual Concepts from Textual Descriptions: Knowledge Transfer

 \subsubsection{Finetuning on the new concepts}

 After images $\hat{X}^*_V$ have been synthesized via model inversion, we can use them to train $f_v$ and $f_T$ with an image-text alignment objective such as InfoNCE (Eq.~\ref{eq:clip-loss}).
 In order to successfully match visual features to the desired concepts, we augment $X_T$ by prepending the corresponding concept name to each caption.
 In the example presented earlier, the fine-tuning caption would be represented by \emph{``A moongate is a perfectly circular archway built from uniformly cut stones [...]''}.
-This step is required in order to finally map the low-level visual features to the high-level concept itself.
+This step is required in order to finally map the already learned low-level visual concepts to the high-level one itself.